 - time and money to conduct a thorough implementation plan.

 When assessing the devices in your network, determine which devices to cover first.
-These should be higher risk devices that access internet services, such as end-user laptops and desktops.
+These should be higher risk devices that access internet services, such as end-user laptops and desktops, or anything else exposed to the internet such as VPN email servers or webservers.

 File attributes - A combination of file attributes can be used to create a rule and is reliant on strong file permissions.
 This includes combining file path, file name, file size, and file type.